 Addressing the root causes of irregular migration through economic empowerment in Honduras

-We are currently assessing concept notes.
+We are currently accepting and assessing full proposals

 - This funding opportunity process is now closed.
 The deadline for submitting a concept note was April 24, 2024.